keijiro/Rcam/README.md

 [NewTek NDI]: https://www.newtek.com/ndi/

-Volumetric data is captured in real time and visualized on the backpack PC carried by the operator.
-Rendered frames are send to a projector via ethernet using NDI video transfer protocol.
+Volumetric data is captured in real time and visualized on the backpack PC carried by the camera operator.
+Rendered frames are send to a projector via ethernet link using NDI video transfer protocol.

 This system was used in a live performance with [umio] at [Channel 20].
 Here is a [video compilation] of social media posts.